 The National Assembly for Wales accepts the Review conclusions on the allocation of the salmon resource.
 It agrees that while there is no justification for a blanket ban on all commercial net fisheries, there is a need for additional powers to regulate exploitation in order to allocate the catch between interest groups.
 It agrees therefore that a power should be introduced enabling the Environment Agency to restrict numbers of net licences for economic and social reasons.
-It also agrees that such a power should not be used to deprive netsmen solely or mainly dependent on fishing for his livelihood of their licences.
+It also agrees that such a power should not be used to deprive netsmen solely or mainly dependent on fishing for their livelihood of their licences.
 All those deprived of net licences under this provision should be compensated, and that in most circumstances compensation should be paid by those who would benefit from the reallocation.
-[See recommendation 40 on page 34]
+Full consultation will be undertaken on any proposals for change to the existing legislation